cuygur/explorewanchain/wallet_and_tools/wan-wallet.md

 ![](media/wan_wallet_1.png)
 ## Wallet Features

-Wanchain's first official desktop light wallet is available on Mac, Windows, and Linux.
-The initial release will support these functions:
+Wanchain's first official desktop light wallet is available on Mac, Windows, and Linux and currently supports these features:

 * WAN asset management
 * Standard transfer and receive transactions
 * Making and managing delegations under Galaxy Consensus Proof of Stake
 * Ledger hardware wallet support

-Upcoming features to be implemented before the end of 2019 include:
+* Staking support

-* Staking support for validator node operators (will be implemented 3rd quarter along with the launch of Galaxy Consensus on the mainnet).
+* Multi-crypto asset management support
-* Multi-crypto asset management support (4th quarter 2019)
+* Private transactions
-* Private transactions (4th quarter 2019)
+* Cross chain transactions

-* Cross chain transactions (4th quarter 2019)
+## Setup

-## Download and Install
+#### Download and Install
 Download [Wan Wallet](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fwanchain%2Fwan-wallet-desktop%2Freleases).

 Double click the install package and follow the on screen instructions to install.

-## Register New Account
+#### Register New Account

 When you first open Wan Wallet, you must register a new account.
 First set your password: